gravitee-io/gravitee-platform-docs/docs/platform-overview/gravitee-essentials/gravitee-core-concepts.md

 Key takeaways:

 * API publishers make requests to the Management API either programmatically or from the Management Console.&#x20;
-* The Management API focuses on creating and deploying APIs to the Gateway, which determines how requests are proxied from end users to backend APIs, and exposing backend APIs in a developer portal for access by API consumers.
+* The Management API focuses on creating and deploying APIs to the Gateway, which determines how requests are proxied from end users to backend APIs, and exposing backend APIs in a Developer Portal for access by API consumers.
 * A single Gravitee APIM instance is composed of several core Gravitee components.
 * An AM instance is deployed separately from APIM.
 AM and APIM can be linked together or used as standalone products.